HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Mammoth Bird of Paridise with leaves touching the roof of a room next to a bookcase

-Strelitzia Nicolai is the perfect example of an architectural houseplant and one of the tallest you can grow indoors.
+Strelitzia nicolai is the perfect example of an architectural houseplant and one of the tallest you can grow indoors.
 Photo by Laurawolf9

 If you have the same problem, all you can do is just trim off the highest leaves or move the plant to somewhere with more head height.